DanHodges/TheologicalDictionary/Monopheliteitism.md

 # Monopheliteitism
-Definition of Monopheliteitism coming soon.
+The definition of Monopheliteitism is coming soon!